mattcameron/Tic-Tac-Toe/README.md

 ### Resume Game Option

-If you abandon a half-finished game (either because your is stuck in a tree, or you accidentally navigate away), when you reload the game, you will be given the option to resume your previous game.
+If you abandon a half-finished game (either because your cat is stuck in a tree, or you accidentally navigate away), when you reload the game, you will be given the option to resume your previous game.

 Alternatively, you can simply start a new game as per usual.